Passing your driving test is a milestone. Now you’re free to hit the road, find out everything you need to know about understanding your licence.

 Going from a provisional licence to a full licence

 Once you pass your driving test, you’ll need to have your own car insurance policy or be added as a named driver to someone else’s policy.
-Multi-car cover can be a good way for new drivers to build up their experience or subscription-based insurance can fit in with a new driver’s lifestyle, where they may not need to drive for months at a time.
+Multi-car cover can be a good way for new drivers to build up their experience.

 What it means for driving abroad